 "What's the topic?"

-"British History."
+"The topic is, 'British History'."
 Mark frowned.
-He had lived in England for several years, but he didn't think the devil knew that.
+He had lived in England for several years, but he didn't think the devil knew that, or did he?

 "I'll take it.
 What's the question?"
 The Devil grinned.

 "What are the names of all Jack The Ripper's victims?
 You Have 30 seconds."

 Mark's eyes blinked.
 He knew this.
 Why did he know this?

 "Umm...Mary Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, and..."

 "Too bad!"
 Fire scorched Mark's body and everything turned white...